exula/Proxmox-Dashboard/README.md

 6. Start a local web server

 ```
-php artisan serve
+php artisan serve --host 0.0.0.0
 ```

-You should now be able to point your browser to http://localhost:8000/ and a see a dashboard of your Proxmox Nodes
+You should now be able to point your browser to http://0.0.0.0:8000/ and a see a dashboard of your Proxmox Nodes